-- 3.1.3.39 Under the Wildlife and Countryside Act 1981 (amended 1985) the UK government has a duty to notify as an SSSI any land which in its opinion is of special interest by reason of any of its flora, fauna, geological or physiographical features.
-Natural England has responsibility for identifying and protecting the SSSIs in England. - 3.1.3.40 A total of 58 SSSIs are located within the southern North Sea benthic ecology study area, however, only 23 have marine components seaward of MHWS listed in their citations).
+- 3.1.3.45 Under the Wildlife and Countryside Act 1981 (amended 1985) the UK government has a duty to notify as an SSSI any land which in its opinion is of special interest by reason of any of its flora, fauna, geological or physiographical features.
+Natural England has responsibility for identifying and protecting the SSSIs in England. - A total of 58 SSSIs are located within the southern North Sea benthic ecology study area, however, only 3.1.3.46 23 have marine components seaward of MHWS listed in their citations.
 The remainder are either important for habitats such as sand dunes and saltmarsh located landward of MHWS or are important in geological terms and are therefore not considered within this benthic ecology characterisation.
-Of the SSSIs with marine components, only one is in close proximity to Hornsea Three benthic ecology study area (Figure 3.6); the North Norfolk Coast SSSI.
+Of the SSSIs with marine components, only one is near Hornsea Three benthic ecology study area (Figure 3.6); the North Norfolk Coast SSSI.